ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 The binary sequence of [example three](#m-251-a-33-c-0-x_0-1) would be
 $$ 00100001, 01010101, 00101100, 11000101, 11100010, 101100111, 00001101, \dots $$

+To perform the following tests we take all binary numbers and concatenate them into a long string.
+This string is then truncated to be exactly $20000$ bits long.
+This binary string is denoted $b$, individual bits are denoted $b_{i} (for the $i$th bit)$.

 There are a total of five statistical tests recommended:

 ### Monobit Test

+We sum up all bits in this binary string.
+The result has to conform to a distribution.

 ### Poker Test